learn-co-students/html-css-html-elements-code-along-html-000/README.md

 > Line 30, Column 35: < in the attribute name.
 Probable cause: > missing immediately before.

 The first part of the error "Line 30" identifies the line number of the issue.
 The second piece "Column 35" means 35 characters including spaces from the beginning of the line is where it sees the issue.
 The third piece "< in the attribute name." states that at that location it sees a `<` less than symbol that is being read as part of an attribute name on the `p` element.
 Then the fourth part "Probable cause: > missing immediately before" gives us a hint as to why this is broken.
-THe reason is we have a missing `>` as it suggests.
+The reason is we have a missing `>` as it suggests.

 Let's go back and fix our code adding the `>` symbol back in.